Elastigirl: Body image and sexualization

 Incredibles 2s release generated media discussion surrounding the portrayal and evolution of Helen's physique compared to the first film.
-Film critic David Edelstein said the character "has a big derrière to match her musclebound husband's barrel chest".
 Many fans expressed admiration for Helen's curvier body shape on social media, often describing it using the slang term "thicc".
 Internet searches for "Elastigirl thicc" and "Elastigirl dumb thicc" dramatically increased after the film's release, and scenes featuring the character's buttocks inspired various memes, GIFs, and YouTube videos.
 Attempting to rationalize the public's infatuation with her body, Jodi Walker of The Ringer and stop motion animator Bona Bones theorized that Helen's physique was designed not primarily to be sexually appealing, but rather to convey her role as a maternal figure through the use of common visual tropes.
 Walker attributed the public's increased fascination with Helen's figure to its alignment with contemporary beauty standards—particularly the emphasis on wide hips and small waists—which had become more desirable by the time of the sequel's release, in contrast to the limited attention the character received in 2004.
 Writers for The Michigan Daily observed that the emphasis on Helen's figure reflected evolving beauty standards, noting that Pixar's updated animation style, particularly in the depiction of motherly characters, aligned with these trends.
 They also described Helen as a "MILF", referencing her popularity in internet culture.
 Similarly, Vices Nicole Clark argued that the trend stemmed from Helen's resemblance to "the living embodiment of our 2018 Instagram-influenced dreams—thicc, flexible, often walking with a hip swivel", and suggested that her design was not intended to sexualize, but rather to symbolize liberation from her former role as a stay-at-home mother.

 Some reactions to the phenomenon were positive, and Helen's exaggerated hourglass figure became an unexpected source of body inspiration on social media.
 Brinton Parker of PopSugar reported that some women claimed the character helped them learn to love their own bodies, while USA Todays Carly Mallenbaum opined that, despite Helen's unrealistic proportions, the combination of her body type and confidence "shows a step in the right direction toward female inclusion on-screen", especially in contrast to Disney's own princess franchise.
 Joe reported that "In fairness it seems to be mainly women who are admiring Elastigirl's dumb thiccness".
 Rebecca Jennings of Racked expressed appreciation for the positive response to Helen's design, observing that her exaggerated body type was embraced by both straight and queer women, as a celebration of a physique rarely represented or attainable in reality.
 She predicted that the character will eventually be "inaugurated into the sexy queer character canon".
 However, Danny Shaw of Epigram countered that her appearance "seems designed only to fulfil the whimsical, sexual desires" of male cinephiles.